 Buy Meat From Your Farmers Market, Local Farm, Food Co-Op or Raise Your Own

 Meat, if you eat it, isn’t where you can cut costs.
-You want to eat better meat, even if it means you less of it.
+You want to eat better meat, even if it means you eat less of it.
 Most farmer’s markets have local/regional farmers who sell chicken, pork, beef, lamb and various fish.
 Higher quality meat is going to start at $7-$9 per pound and go up to $15-20 per pound (it's well worth the cost).
 Eating locally raised meat that’s been raised on quality feed – grass, organic grains and/or no corn or soy is a game changer.
 You will literally taste it.
-While partial grain diets in animals are okay, commercial meat just has too many factors surround the health and welfare of the animal I stay away.
+While partial grain diets in animals are okay, commercial meat just has too many factors that surround the health and welfare of the animal so I stay away.

 If you don’t have access to a farmer’s market, you may be able to find a local farmer that sells meat.
 A local food co-op is another resource as most co-ops have direct agreements with their suppliers and have stricter standards on meat than general grocers.

 If you have land and are permitted to do it, you can raise your own meat.
 Last year, I raised a goat and pig on the farm where I keep my horse.
 The cost per pound to raise my own meat was by far the cheapest and most rewarding option.
 It came out to around $3.49 per pound (because I even went non-GMO, corn and soy-free).
 The next year I raised my hogs in pasture, gave them whey from a local dairy and also continued with organic feed, which brought the cost up to $5.49 per pound.
 I did what’s known as a farm kill, so the animals were put down on site instead of being sent to a facility (yep, it’s legal!).
 Good, quality meat is something you don’t skimp on, PERIOD.